talentdeficit/jsx/README.md

 *   strings

-    the json [spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of strings. other implementations attempt to resolve this in various ways. this implementation, in default operation, only accepts strings that meet the constraints set out in the json spec (strings are sequences of unicode codepoints deliminated by `"` (`u+0022`) that may not contain control codes unless properly escaped with `\` (`u+005c`)) and that are encoded in `utf8`

-    the utf8 restriction means improperly paired surrogates are explicitly disallowed. `u+d800` to `u+dfff` are allowed, but only when they form valid surrogate pairs. surrogates encountered otherwise result in errors
+    json strings must be unicode. in practice, because **jsx** only accepts `utf8` all strings must be `utf8`. in addition to being unicode json strings restrict a number of codepoints and define a number of escape sequences

-    json string escapes of the form `\uXXXX` will be converted to their equivalent codepoints during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings, but codepoints disallowed by the unicode spec will not be. in the interest of pragmatism there is an [option](#option) for looser parsing
+    json string escapes of the form `\uXXXX` will be converted to their equivalent codepoints during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings. the utf8 restriction means the surrogates are explicitly disallowed. if a string contains escaped surrogates (`u+d800` to `u+dfff`) they are interpreted but only when they form valid surrogate pairs. surrogates encountered otherwise are replaced with the replacement codepoint (`u+fffd`)

-    all erlang strings are represented by **valid** `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although, again, see [options](#option))
+    all erlang strings are represented by **valid** `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but will be replaced in strings passed to the encoder (although, again, see [options](#option))

     this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings